slaarti/ansible-role-nginx-vhosts/README.md

 *   `return`: **Optional.**

+*   `extra_parameters`: **Optional.** A string for you to put in whatever other miscellaneous config you require for this server.
+If you need more than one line, you can use the `|` block literal notation.

 *   `locations`: **Optional.** Takes a list of hashes.
 Each list item is a `location` stanza.
 The hash uses the following elements, most of which work the same way as already described: